capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 $ celery -A celery_app worker -l info
 ```

-Try saving the metadata of a layer, looking at the Celery log you should see that the Solr task is being executed:
+Try saving the metadata of a layer.
+Looking at the Celery log you should see that the Solr task is being executed:

 ```sh
 $ celery -A celery_app worker -l info